joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 - `gateway` - we definitely need a service that receives client requests and sends back a response
 - `booking` - we need a service to perform our booking logic
 - `inventory` - a service to maintain our room inventory
-- `storage` - a service to interact with our Postgres database to perform C.R.U.D. operations
+- `storage` - a service to interact with our Mongo database to perform C.R.U.D. operations
 - `image` - we'll use this service to interact with Amazon S3 to store the images associated with each room.

 > You could argue `image` should be part of the `inventory` service.
 But what if we want to implement a feature allowing guests to post pictures they've taken on their trips?
 This way, we'll have a service that basically does what we want already, without having to extract such logic from `inventory`.